thomasclarke1969/documentation/platform/platform-api/retrieving-messages.md

 ```

-Use the following endpoint to request a single message from a conversation irrespective of user.
+Use the following endpoint to request a single message from a conversation from the System's perspective.

 ```request
 GET /apps/:app_uuid/conversations/:conversation_uuid/messages/:message_uuid